tlswg/tls13-spec/draft-ietf-tls-tls13.md

 following sequence of handshake messages, starting at the first ClientHello and including only those messages that were sent:
-ClientHello, HelloRetryRequest, ClientHello, ServerHello, EncryptedExtensions, Server CertificateRequest, Server Certificate, Server CertificateVerify, Server Finished, EndOfEarlyData, Client Certificate, Client CertificateVerify, Client Finished.
+ClientHello, HelloRetryRequest, ClientHello, ServerHello, EncryptedExtensions, server CertificateRequest, server Certificate, server CertificateVerify, server Finished, EndOfEarlyData, client Certificate, client CertificateVerify, client Finished.

 In general, implementations can implement the transcript by keeping a running transcript hash value based on the negotiated hash.
 Note,